- — Kosher, Raw, Sproutable, Vegan

 - — Great source of dietary fiber, protein, and phosphorus.

 - — Dried Adzuki Beans also are great for sprouting

 Adzuki beans are delicious, perfect for your health, and a great source of essential nutrients, you have to add it to your vegetarian diet.
 These beans originated from China and extremely popular in Asia.
 They are cooked for special occasions and loved for their unique taste.

 Like all other legumes, adzuki beans are highly nutritious and offer many health benefits:

-- Adzuki beans are rich in fiber and therefore, they can strengthen the gastrointestinal tract and help maintain a healthy digestive function.
-Consuming a healthy dose of dietary fiber also allows you to lower your blood glucose levels.
+- Adzuki beans are rich in fiber, and therefore, they can strengthen the gastrointestinal tract and help maintain a healthy digestive function.
+Consuming a healthy dietary fiber dose also allows you to lower your blood glucose levels.

-Proteins are necessary for your health; they provide your body with building blocks to repair tissues.
+- Proteins are necessary for your health; they provide your body with building blocks to repair tissues.
 Daily our cells die and get replaced, so the importance of protein really cannot be measured.
 Adzuki beans provide you with large amounts of proteins that are easy to absorb.
-They are a perfect addition to vegetarian and vegan diets.
+Therefore, they are a perfect addition to vegetarian and vegan diets.